 Referees are asked to express any ethical concerns regarding animal experimentation, human studies, conservation issues or potential risk of misuse or maltreatment of animals.

 For experiments involving human subjects, the committee approving the experiments should be identified with any and all related project/licence numbers given and the research conducted according to the principles expressed in the Declaration of Helsinki.
 The authors should confirm that informed consent was obtained from all subjects or their representatives or explain why this was not done.

 The Royal Society believes that all research should be carried out with a high regard for animal welfare.
 Authors should include details of any animals used in their study, including information about welfare standards used (such as, but not limited to: species, number, sex, age, weight, housing conditions, welfare, training and the fate of the animals at the end of the experiment) and relevant details of steps taken to ameliorate suffering.
 These details should be included in the Methods section of the article.

 Authors are expected to comply with the 'Animal Research: Reporting In Vivo Experiments' (ARRIVE) guidelines.
 These have been developed by NC3Rs to improve standards of reporting to ensure that the data from animal experiments can be fully scrutinised and utilised.
 Relevant information should be included in the appropriate section of the article, as outlined in the ARRIVE guidelines.

-Articles describing work with animals will be accepted only if the procedures used are clearly described and conform to the legal requirements of the country in which the work was carried out and to all institutional guidelines.
+Articles describing work with animals will be accepted only if the procedures used are clearly described and all experiments were performed in accordance with relevant international guidelines and regulations.
+They must also meet the legal requirements of the country in which the work was carried out and all institutional guidelines.